Best Oils for Stretch Marks (That Actually Help the Look & Feel)

 Can I use retinoids on stretch marks?

-Prescription tretinoin has evidence for early stretch marks, but it’s not safe in pregnancy and should be used only under medical supervision.
-For most people, stick to hydrating, massage-friendly oils.
+Prescription tretinoin has some evidence for newer stretch marks, but it’s not safe during pregnancy and should be used only with medical guidance.
+For most people, a hydrating oil plus consistent massage is the simplest starting point.

 How much should I use?

-Start with 1–2 pumps per area (about a nickel-size).
-You want slip for massage without leaving skin greasy.
+Start with 1–2 pumps per area (about a nickel-size amount).
+You want enough slip for massage without leaving your skin feeling greasy.

 See also:

 Pair your oil with a targeted cream from Best Anti-Ageing Creams Face-Off 2025.
-For nightly repair, see Estée Lauder Advanced Night Repair Review or a vitamin-C moisturiser in Natura Bissé C+C Vitamin Cream Review.
+For nighttime hydration, see Estée Lauder Advanced Night Repair Review or a vitamin C moisturizer in Natura Bissé C+C Vitamin Cream Review.
 If you prefer clean-leaning sets, try Naked & Thriving – The Night Set Review.